The Grand Indian Route Logo TGRI-logo

 It’s good that you have an escape in these calm and quintessential paths.

-9. Elephant bath
+9. Elephant Bath

 Wake up early in the morning to join other travelers in bathing the adorable elephant that stays in Virupaksha Temple.